catec/lucas/catec_control_manager/README.md

 # CATEC CONTROL MANAGER (ROS2)

 This package is the core component within the CATEC's autonomy stack in GNSS-Denied environments.
 Its function is to handle the state of the aircraft and to manage the necessary control references according to the desired flight status.
-For more in-depth and extensive information on the states and the transitions between them, visit [this Confluence page](https://catec.atlassian.net/wiki/spaces/BEEYONDERS1/pages/294715393/Control+Manager).

 ![AltText](./docs/control_manager_diagram.png)